 Have you heard the phrase “content is king”?
 It’s the title of an essay written by Microsoft’s Bill Gates in 1996.
 It’s even more valid today than the year it was written.

-Businesses are always looking for ways to generate content they can share with their customers to enhance their relationship and loyalty.
+Businesses are always looking for ways to generate content to share with their customers to enhance their relationships and loyalty.
 One of the benefits of an audience experience is generating and publishing unique and interactive content.
 For example:

 - Event-specific information; pre, during, and post